 Kew Gardens is one of our favourite attractions in London to visit year round.
 I have had a Friend of Kew annual membership for several years, and it’s one of our go-to places for a day out or place to meet up with friends.
 Since there is always something new and unique to see throughout the year, I will be sharing advice on what to do and where to go when visiting Kew Gardens by season.
-In this first post, you’ll find tips for visiting Kew Gardens in the summer.
+In this first post, you’ll find tips for what to see and do this summer in Kew Gardens London.

 Located in Richmond, south-west London, Kew Gardens is an UNESCO World Heritage site and has one of the most diverse collections of living plants of any botanical garden in the world.